deakjahn/crop_image/README.md

 controller.crop = Rect.fromLTRB(0.05, 0.05, 0.95, 0.95);
 ```

 Note that if an `aspectRatio` was specified, all crop rectangles will be adjusted automatically to fit the
 required aspect ratio.

+## Fixed crop size

+You can constrain the crop rectangle to a fixed size by setting both `minimumImageSize` and `maximumImageSize`
+to the same value (the width) and using the `aspectRatio` of the controller to force the other dimension (width / height).
+Doing so disables the display of the corners.

 ## Rotation